artur-masalcev/bluetooth-maze-app/README.md

 **green** - the connection is stable and both labyrinth and smartphone are paired.

 ## License
-Project is inspired by Alex Gyver: https://www.youtube.com/channel/UCgtAOyEQdAyjvm9ATCi_Aig
+Project itself is inspired by Alex Gyver: https://www.youtube.com/channel/UCgtAOyEQdAyjvm9ATCi_Aig

 You may freely use the source code of this app and modify it.